• Skip to main content

 nesting snapper1

-In addition to the Council and COO, The Land Between relies on its Advisory Circle for guidance and peer review.
-This non-voting group includes experts from universities and NGOs, as well as youth and community members.
+We seek input and collaboration.
+We have a large Advisory Circle that provides addtional guidance and peer review, including experts from universities and NGOs, as well as youth and community members.
 Their input helps steer projects and ensures the charity’s actions truly reflect the needs of the community.

 Nature is dynamic and alive.
 By applying the precautionary principle, we treat natural capital like a vital investment—preserving its capacity to renew ensures resilience for people and future generations.
 Our focus is on protecting renewal, especially within interlinked systems and priority places.